 - Any awards or media recognition received

-You can include as many or as few of these elements as seem appropriate for your business; just make sure that you can weave them together to create a compelling narrative for your organisation.
-The profile should help people to understand why you are the best company to work for.
+You can include as many or as few of these elements as seem appropriate for your business; just make sure that you can weave them together to create a compelling narrative for your organisation, as the following six companies have:

 Few companies have managed to take such a simple message and conveyed it to a worldwide audience in the way that Nike has, and the mastery of this approach is visible in their company profile.